BrunaLab/atbc2022_plenary/README.md

-# atbc2022_plenary
-data, code, and other materials used for EB's 2022 ATBC Plenary Talk
+# data, code, and other materials from EB's Plenary Talk at ATBC2022

 ## Data